Jabba-The-Gut/textile-supply-chain/README.md

 ### Using the prototype
 After you installed the prototype, you can interact with it in the following way using Node-RED:
 - Start a control for an entity by using the **Control** flow.
-Make sure that the controller is one of the accounts with the Control role.
+Make sure that the controller is one of the accounts with the Control role
 - Simulate the producing and processing of goods with their digital twin by minting and transferring tokens in the **Chain Of Custody Token** flow.
 It must be noted that at the beginning, all accounts have a **GSE status** of false.
-This means that the accounts have not accepted the rules from the "Lieferkettengesetz" and every transaction with tokens made by these accounts adds a **NOnGSETransaction** entry to the corresponding accounts.
-To set the **GSE status** to true, use the **LKG Registry** flow and execute the **Acknowledge "Grundsatzerklärung"** subflow.
+This means that the accounts have not accepted the rules from the "Lieferkettengesetz" and every transaction with tokens made by these accounts adds a **NonGSETransaction** entry to the corresponding accounts.
+To set the **GSE status** to true, use the **LKG Registry** flow and execute the **Acknowledge "Grundsatzerklärung"** subflow
 - Query information about entities, controls and non gse transactons using the **LKG Registry** flow

 ## Installation